TechnologyMan101/ubuntu-setup-script/README.md

 **The Extras folder also contains other tools you may want including font packs.**

-**Instructions on this document may not completely apply to you if you are using an offical Ubuntu flavor or a derivative of Ubuntu.**
+**Instructions on this document may not completely apply to you if you are using an official Ubuntu flavor or a derivative of Ubuntu.**

 Please install .deb files and files using other types of installation formats using files manually (if you have them).